 - Your baby moved around too much during the test.

-- There was fluid in your baby’s ears when she was tested.
+- There was fluid in your baby’s ears when they were tested.

-If your child didn’t have a normal hearing test, she’ll need to see a special hearing doctor, called an audiologist, before she’s 3 months old.
-When you take her to see this doctor, she’ll take follow-up tests to see if there’s really a hearing problem.
+If your child didn’t have a normal hearing test, they’ll need to see a special hearing doctor, called an audiologist, before they’re 3 months old.
+When you take them to see this doctor, they’ll take follow-up tests to see if there’s really a hearing problem.
 If there is, the doctor will find out what’s causing the problem and how much hearing loss your baby has.
 Sometimes, the doctor may send you to an ear-nose-throat specialist for your baby’s treatment.

 There are many treatment options for babies with hearing loss.
-Your doctor should provide your baby with one before she is 6 months old.
-The younger she is when she begins to have help with her hearing, the easier it will be for her to speak and understand language without delays.
+Your doctor should provide your baby with one before they are 6 months old.
+The younger they are when they begin to have help with their hearing, the easier it will be for them to speak and understand language without delays.

 Your doctor may suggest: